Students who have difficulty in a particular class will be encouraged to attend tutoring.

 How would you like to earn up to $90 during the summer?
 A participant in UB is eligible to receive a summer stipend up to $90 for involvement in the Summer Institute.

 Each semester there are a number of Tuesday evening sessions provided to help students with academics, prepare for the ACT/SAT college placement test, or to gather for a social/cultural activity.

-College Application and
+College Application and Selection:

 Each student is guided through the confusing maze of how to select a college/university.
 Topics addressed are: how to write a college entrance essay; what criteria to use to select a school; how to complete the application process; and, how to develop the skills needed to survive in college.
 UB pays for one college application fee per student.

 Our staff works with high school counselors to help plan the academic future of each participant.

 Once a student has completed their senior year, they will be eligible for the Summer Bridge Program.
 During the summer, bridge students live on campus and take college classes.
 Once they successfully complete the Summer Bridge Program, students will have earned six college credits.
 Tuition, fees and books are paid by the UB project.